Q. I know I should be backing up my data. What is the best way to do this?

 Q. My Chart of Accounts has become a snarled mess over the years making if very hard to create clear and concise financial reports.
 Can I move accounts around to correct this?

 A. If there only a few accounts to change, you can, of course, create the new accounts, then post a Ledger batch to move the current balances.
 You should mark the old accounts “inactive.”
 This method does not move current or prior year transaction history,

 Q. I am trying to close my fiscal year, but when I print and clear the Batch Status Report, a couple of the batches will not clear.
 I cannot proceed.
 What do I do?

 A. You have either upgraded from an earlier version of Adagio or switched from ACCPAC Plus during the current fiscal year.
 These programs did not properly set an internal “flag” when a batch was deleted.
-But neither did they check these as carefully as Ledger 9.0 does when clearing the batch status information, so they did not cause this issue at year end.
+But neither did they check these as carefully as Adagio Ledger does when clearing the batch status information, so they did not cause this issue at year end.

 There is a fix for this.
 Call Business Computer Centre and will be happy to send it to you.
-It will only be required this one time, since Ledger 9.0 handles this issue correctly.
+It will only be required this one time, since Ledger 9.0 and later handles this issue correctly.

 Q. I have a huge list of checks in the reconciliation listing, some going back many years.
 Can I clear them out and only leave the recent ones?